Chart Color Schemes

 Population growth drivers in Rye are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, the estimated population of the suburb of Rye is around 9,449, reflecting an increase of 11 people since the 2021 Census which reported a population of 9,438.
-This change is inferred from AreaSearch's estimation of the resident population at 9,362 as of June 2024, based on examination of the latest ERP data release by the ABS, and an additional 11 validated new addresses since the Census date.
-The population density ratio is 530 persons per square kilometer.
-Over the past decade, Rye has shown resilient growth patterns with a compound annual growth rate of 1.3%, outpacing its SA3 area.
-Population growth was primarily driven by overseas migration.
-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections released in 2023 adjusted employing weighted aggregation method for areas not covered.
+The population of the suburb of Rye is estimated at around 9,449 as of Feb 2026.
+This reflects an increase of 11 people since the 2021 Census, which reported a population of 9,438 people.
+The change is inferred from the resident population of 9,362, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 11 validated new addresses since the Census date.
+This level of population equates to a density ratio of 530 persons per square kilometer.
+Population growth for the suburb was primarily driven by overseas migration during recent periods.

 Frequently Asked Questions - Population